mbn-ms-dk/AppGwForContainers/README.md

 ### Delegate permissions to managed identity

+ALB Controller needs the ability to provision new Application Gateway for Containers resources and to join the subnet intended for the Application Gateway for Containers association resource.

 ```bash
 # Delegate AppGw for Containers Configuration Manager role to AKS Managed Cluster RG
 az role assignment create --assignee-object-id $principalId --assignee-principal-type ServicePrincipal --scope $mcResourceGroupId --role "fbc52c3f-28ad-4303-a892-8a056630b8f1"